1911 Vanderbilt Commodores football team: Week 9: Sewanee and Ty Cobb

-Post season
+After the season

 Awards and honors

 Vanderbilt claimed an undisputed SIAA and Southern title.
 "Usually Texas and Arkansas have entered strong claims for the coveted honor, but little Sewanee this year disposed of Texas and in turn Texas disposed of Arkansas."
 The Atlanta Constitution voted Vanderbilt's the best backfield in the South.

 Ewing Freeland, Will Metzger, Hugh Morgan, Morrison, and Hardage were all consensus All-Southern selections.
 Morrison is considered one of the best quarterbacks in Vanderbilt's long history.
 He won Bachelor of Ugliness for the class of 1912, and both Morrison and Metzger were later selected for an Associated Press Southeast Area All-Time football team 1869–1919 era.

 Departures

 Assistant coach Dr. Owsley Manier left the team to spend the winter of 1911 practicing medicine at the University of Pennsylvania Hospital.
 As well as Morrison graduating, Freeland went to Texas and Metzger entered into business.